 FAQ and Resources

-If you want to see everything in a Collection, for example Gemstones, click on the Gemstone Image on the Home Page and you will see all gems in alphabetical order.
+If you want to see everything in a Collection, for example Gemstones, click on the Gemstone Image on the Home Page and you will see all gems in alphabetical order. with all shapes of a particular stone together.
 To view them in a different order, for example by price, click the down arrow next to "Alphabetical" at the top right of the page and select the option you want.

 African, Asian and the other collections also have appropriate drop down menus for their sub-categories.